frida/frida-website/_posts/2018-05-05-frida-11-0-released.markdown

 - core: fix crash when enumerating imports/exports of ELF modules with an empty DT_GNU_HASH

+### Changes in 11.0.11

+- java: fix type compatibility checking, which typically resulted in the wrong overload getting called, in turn causing the VM to abort()

 ### EOF

 So that's about it.
 If you didn't read about the Frida 10.8 release that